VitaliiAndreev/WarThunder_PresetRandomizer/README.md

 ### Bonuses

 Releases come packaged with a tool that automates calls to Klensy's WT Tools for an one-button solution of unpacking available game data and cleaning up afterward.
 That's how [JSON File Changes](https://github.com/VitaliiAndreev/WarThunder_JsonFileChanges) and [JSON File Changes (Dev)](https://github.com/VitaliiAndreev/WarThunder_JsonFileChanges_DevClient) repositories are maintained.
 The tool requires three startup arguments: the path to War Thunder, the path to Klensy's WT Tools, and the output path.
 There are example BAT files in the package that show how to call it.
+See "Argument Reference.txt" for optional arguments.

 Another bonuses are utility LINQPad scripts for querying JSON, code generation, etc, as well as SQLite queries (see *Application modes*) that should work even if some tweaks might be required.